skeeto/skeeto.github.com/_posts/2014-07-23-An-RC4-Password-Hashing-Function.markdown

 years.
 The initial output has been proven to be biased, leaking key material, and there's even good reason to believe it may already be broken by nation state actors.
 Despite this, RC4 remains the most widely used stream cipher today due to its inclusion in TLS.
+Most importantly here, almost none of RC4's weaknesses apply to this situation -- we're only using a few bytes of output -- so it's still a very strong algorithm.
 Besides, what I'm developing is a proof of concept, not something to be used in a real application.
-It would be interesting to see how long it takes for someone to break this.
+It would be interesting to see how long it takes for someone to break this (maybe even decades).

 Before I dive into the details, I'll link to the source repository.
 As of this writing there are C and Elisp implementations of the